42xel/BAPL2/README.md

 Here, `{#.= ?}` opens a block, defines a function without polluting any namespace, and yields the function as a value.
 Keep in mind that, in order to define new local variables in parent contexts, you'll then need one more dot than if you declare the function's body without a block (if you're only using existing or global variables and are not using any prefixes, it shouldn't change anything).

-Encapsulating a function within a block also allows to have persistent local variables, for example :
+As expected, encapsulating a function within a block allows to have persistent local variables, for example :
 ```
 # mem = {
     .nil = ();